 The Learning Center offers free Tutoring and Academic Coaching for many courses at Ball State.
 Students can make appointments for online (Zoom) or in-person (NQ 350) appointments.
-Unvaccinated students are required to wear masks and practice physical distancing in the Learning Center.

 To make an appointment, visit my.bsu.edu and click on "TutorTrac" in the Additional Tools section, or just go directly to https://ballstate.go-redrock.com.